stalyndc/thenewslog/docs/update-summary.md

 ## Supporting Infrastructure
 - Bootstrapped container bindings for the new services (CSRF, custom FeedIo client, PSR logger interface) and ensured Twig receives the shared token.
 - Exposed convenient Twig globals/functions for templates and HTMX to consume.
+- Added an idempotent upgrade script (`scripts/upgrade_20241021_add_feed_headers.sql`) and a legacy-safe fallback path for feeds missing the new header columns.